fourscoreandmore/fourscoreandmore.org/hauptstimme/index.md

 What happens when there's more than one theme at once?

-- Please still chose the one you hear as 'primary', as the _haupstimme_.
+- Please still chose the one you hear as 'primary', as the _hauptstimme_.
   - We're not aiming for a comprehensive analysis of all themes / motives used.
   - We only want _your view_ of the _main melody_ (which melody is most prominent, and in which instrument).
   - This is a judgement call and sometimes there's no single 'right' answer.